argrabowski/study-mate/README.md

-# CS_528_Final_Project
+# Study Mate Android App

 ## Overview

-Welcome to the CS_528_Final_Project!
 This Android application is designed to enhance your study experience, offering a range of features to support your academic journey.
 Before diving in, ensure your Android device is compatible, and follow the steps below to set up the app.

 ## Getting Started